 Takeaway #1: Each Network Requires Different Ads

 When a prospect is searching in Google.com for a product or service, then there is an immediate need.
-For example, if someone searches for a “math tutor in NYC” then guess what that person wants?
-Obviously, that person wants to find and likely hire a math tutor in NYC.
+For example, if someone searches for a “math tutor in NYC” it’s obvious that this person is seeking to hire a math tutor in NYC.
 Why else would anyone search that phrase in Google?

 With that in mind, your ad copy for the Search Network should precisely match the keyword searched so that you’re presenting the best option.
 If the keyword searched was “math tutor in NYC,” then the ad should mention that you are a math tutor in NYC and encourage the prospect to contact you.